Battle of the Sit River

-The Battle of the Sit River took place on 4 March 1238 between the Mongol hordes of Batu Khan and the Suzdalians under Grand Prince Yuri II of Vladimir-Suzdal during the Mongol invasion of Kievan Rus'.
-It was fought in the northern part of the present-day Sonkovsky District of Tver Oblast of Russia, close to the selo of Bozhonka.
+The Battle of the Sit River took place on 4 March 1238 between the Mongol forces of Batu Khan and the army of Vladimir-Suzdal led by Grand Prince Yuri II of Vladimir during the Mongol invasion of Kievan Rus'.
+The engagement occurred in the northern part of what is now the Sonkovsky District of Tver Oblast, near the selo of Bozhonka.

 Battle

-After the Mongols sacked his capital of Vladimir on the Klyazma, Yuri fled across the Volga northward, to Yaroslavl, where he hastily mustered an army.
-He and his brothers then turned back toward Vladimir in hopes of relieving the city before the Mongols took it, but they were too late.
-Yuri sent out a force of 3,000 men under Dorozh to scout out where the Mongols were; whereupon Dorozh returned saying that Yuri and his force were already surrounded.
-As he tried to muster his forces, he was attacked by the Mongol force under Burundai and fled, but was overtaken on the Sit River and died there along with his nephew, Prince Vsevolod of Yaroslavl.
+After the Mongols sacked his capital, Vladimir on the Klyazma, Yuri fled north across the Volga to Yaroslavl, where he hastily assembled an army.
+He and his brothers then marched back toward Vladimir in the hope of relieving the city, but they arrived too late.

+Yuri dispatched a force of 3,000 men under Dorozh to determine the location of the Mongol army.
+Dorozh returned with the report that Yuri’s force was already surrounded.
+As Yuri attempted to form his troops for battle, they were attacked by the Mongol detachment under Burundai.
+Yuri fled but was overtaken on the Sit River and killed there along with his nephew, Prince Vsevolod of Yaroslavl.

 Aftermath

-The battle marked the end of unified resistance against the Mongols, and inaugurated two centuries of the Mongol domination of Russia.
+The battle marked the end of unified resistance to the Mongols and inaugurated nearly two centuries of Mongol domination over the Russian lands.